farhanshahriyar/farhanshahriyar/Readme.md

     <img alt="GitHub followers" src="https://img.shields.io/github/followers/farhanshahriyar?color=green&logo=github">
  </a>

-# Intorduction
+# About Me
 As a dedicated MERN stack maestro, <p>I design cutting-edge, full-stack web solutions with MongoDB, Express, React, and Node.js.
 My speciality is developing responsive user interfaces and solid backends for web pages.</p>

 * 🌍 I'm based in Dhaka, Bangladesh.
-* 👯 I’m looking to collaborate on GitHub
+* 👯 I’m looking to collaborate on Any React Project
-* 💬 Ask me about Web development
+* 💬 Ask me about ReactJS
 * 📫 How to reach me: farhanshahriyarabir23@gmail.com
 * ⚡ Fun fact: Learned mern stack within 6 months
 * 🤝  I'm open to collaborating on interesting projects as a developer